 Our intention is to be able to use this traditional Amazonian knowledge as a tool to heal the body, mind and soul; to help people suffering from psychological and emotional disorders and perhaps, most importantly, to support people who are in a process of development of consciousness and integral development of their being.

-The ayahuasca ceremonies are part of the retreats that we organize every month.
-The retreats include two or three Ayahuasca sessions.
+The ayahuasca ceremonies are part of the Ayahuasca Retreats that we organize every month.
+The Ayahuasca retreats include two or three Ayahuasca sessions.
 And no more than six people participate in the sessions.
 This is a key decision in the success of our therapy, since in this way it is really possible to support each person in the integration process of the experience, which must be done personally.

 The ayahuasca ceremony is a ritual or a session where it is possible to experience a non-ordinary state of consciousness which allows us to connect with our inner wisdom, and experience a process of self-healing and self-knowledge.
 In addition, the experience in an Ayahuasca Therapy, often facilitates living an intense catharsis or deep process of purging or purification, which allows to release emotional, psychological and spiritual blocks.